How to Measure Key Performance Indicators

 A metric is any measurable data point.
 How many emails did your team send last week?
 That's a metric.
 How many coffee pods did the break room go through?
 Also a metric.
 But neither of these necessarily connects to your strategic objectives.

 A KPI, on the other hand, is a metric that directly ties to your business goals.
 If you're trying to increase sales, your email open rate might become a KPI.
-If you're focused on cost reduction, coffee consumption probably won't make the cut (unless you run a coffe).
+If you're focused on cost reduction, coffee consumption probably won't make the cut.

 The moment you try to track everything, you effectively track nothing.
 Your team's attention fragments, priorities blur, and the numbers that actually matter get lost in the noise.